SE::YouTube::Video - YouTube Video Data Scraper

 - Number of views, likes, and comments

-- Link to preview
+- Link to the preview image

 - Video subtitles (including display time information)